Rustixir/joker_query/README.md

 - (SubQuery) - Joker support Exist operator, you can write complete subQuery inside it

-- (Prepare Statement) - Joker also support Prepare Statement
+- (Prepare Statement) - Joker also support Prepare statement, here refers to the mechanism provided by JokerQuery to prepare SQL statements and efficiently build them with different parameter values.

 # Example